Calculate Moving Average for Dynamic Range in Excel (3 Examples)

 • Result: 1050, 300, 750

-• Description: The OFFSET function takes the cell reference C5 (1st argument) as the starting point, and balance the value returned by the COUNT function by moving 3 rows up (-3 in the 2nd argument).
-It returns the sum of values in a range consisting of 3 rows (3 in the 4th argument) and 1 column (1 in the last argument), which is the last 3 values that we want to calculate.
+• Description: The OFFSET function takes the cell reference C5 (1st argument) as the starting point, and calculates the value returned by the COUNT function moving 3 rows up (-3 in the 2nd argument).
+It returns the sum of values in a range consisting of 3 rows (3 in the 4th argument) and 1 column (1 in the last argument): the last 3 values you want to calculate.

 • AVERAGE(OFFSET(C5,COUNT(C5:C100)-F5,0,F5,1)) -> becomes: